 We gladly recommend our cycling guests different routes and trips to various parts of the island.
 Those are a great mix of trips and of varying degrees in difficulty.

-We also suggest trips combining sport and pleasure at the same time - for example, ending the trip at Barbados' best lunch/brunch place, at the most luxurious hotel of the island, Sandy Lane, where one can enjoy a Sundays' brunch of no comparison or just do a ride to Bathsheba's Round House, where one can recover from riding the east coast hills by having lunch and watching the hard core surfers ripping Bathsheba's powerful surf.
+We also suggest trips combining sport and pleasure at the same time - for example, ending the trip at Barbados' best lunch/brunch place, at the most luxurious hotel of the island, Sandy Lane, where one can enjoy a Sundays' brunch of no comparison or just do a ride to Bathsheba's restaurants and beach bars, where one can overlook incredible scenery and recover from riding the east coast hills by having lunch and watching the hard core surfers ripping Bathsheba's powerful surf.

 There are plenty of roads good enough for race bicycles, but when enjoying the beauty of nature is also a concern, a mountain bike might be the piece of equipment you want to bring, as it increases the possibilities of combining better and worse road sections into a days' trip.